 Origin Of ‘Scaredy-Cat’

-Anyways, from what I could find, the expression first appears in print as ‘fraidie-cat.’
-The earliest I could find it is from a newspaper called The Chronicle, May 1897:
+Anyways, let’s talk about how old this phrase is.
+From what I’ve found, this expression first appears in print as ‘fraidie-cat.’
+For instance, this form is in a newspaper called The Chronicle, May 1897:

 “I Shan’t-tell you what’s his name !

 Always thinks that he’ll be hurt,

 Tear his trousers, spoil his hat—